erundook/meteor-profile-online/README.md

 ## Installation

-Publish with relations can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
+Profile.online can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app: